yakivy/poppet/README.md

     }
 }
 ```
-Create and materialize a provider for the service (can be materialized once and shared for all incoming calls), keep in mind that only abstract methods of the service type will be exposed, that's why you need to explicitly specify trait type:
+Create a provider for the service (can be created once and shared for all incoming calls), keep in mind that only abstract methods of the service type will be exposed, that's why you need to explicitly specify trait type:
 ```scala
 import cats.implicits._
 import io.circe._